avleze/avleze/README.md

 Then, I enrolled in university and learned about programming and best practices, data structures, software engineering, development methodologies, design patterns, quality assurance, requirements engineering, web engineering, patterns recognition, and much more.
 Next, I enrolled in an MSc. in research about Computer Science, Big Data, and Digital transformation.
 After that, I started my Ph.D. thesis on advanced artificial intelligence techniques to extract knowledge from bibliographic sources.

-And recently I joined [idealista](https://www.idealista.com) as a Backend Developer.
+And recently I joined [idealista](https://www.idealista.com) as Backend Developer.

 ### Employments